apache/druid/docs/tutorials/tutorial-latest-by.md

 GROUP BY 1,2
 ```

-## Use ANY for deduplication

 ## Learn more

 See the following topics for more information:

+* [Update data](./tutorial-update-data.md) for a tutorial on updating data in Druid.
-* [Data updates](../data-management/update.md) for an overview of updating data in Druid.
+* [Data updates](../data-management/update.md) for a general overview of updating data in Druid.
-* [Load files with SQL-based ingestion](../tutorials/tutorial-msq-extern.md) for generating a query that references externally hosted data.
-* [Overwrite data with REPLACE](../multi-stage-query/concepts.md#overwrite-data-with-replace) for details on how the MSQ task engine executes SQL REPLACE queries.